Updated August 2025

 Prior to Securing Loan

 According to the Federal Reserve, most lenders offer small businesses loans within a wide range of interest rates.
-A normal spread runs from 2.54% to 7.0% interest.
+A normal spread runs from 6.6-11.5% as of August 2025.

 Strict lenders require businesses to provide audited financial statements before approving any loan.
 In the same vein, audited financial statements can help small businesses leap some common hurdles to loan securement.